wokwi/wokwi-docs/docs/welcome.md

 ## Unique Features

 - [WiFi simulation](guides/esp32#wifi-simulation) - Connect your simulated project to the internet.
 You can use MQTT, HTTP, NTP, and many other network protocols.
-- [Virtual Logic Analyzer](guides/logic-analyzer) - Analyze the digital signals in your simulation: UART, I2C, SPI and others.
+- [Virtual Logic Analyzer](guides/logic-analyzer) - Capture digital signals in your simulation (e.g. UART, I2C, SPI) and analyze them on your computer.
 - [Advanced debugging with GDB](gdb-debugging) - Powerful Arduino and Raspberry Pi Pico debugger for advanced users.
+- [SD card simulation](parts/wokwi-microsd-card) - Store and retrieve files and directories from your code.
+[Club](https://wokwi.com/club) members can also upload binary files (such as images)

 ## How much does it cost?

 Wokwi is free to use.
-Professional and advanced users can [join the Club](https://wokwi.com/club), influence our [development roadmap](https://wokwi.com/features), and get access to [advanced features](getting-started/wokwi-club).
+Professional and frequent users can [join the Club](https://wokwi.com/club), influence our [development roadmap](https://wokwi.com/features), and get access to [advanced features](getting-started/wokwi-club).